 On the other hand, when it comes to fishing at low tide, the game changes but doesn’t majorly disadvantage you.
 Here’s the twist; even though low tide reveals less water and might mean fewer fish, it doesn’t mean you’ll go home empty-handed.
 Low tides concentrate fish in specific areas, making them easier to locate and target.
 But there’s a knack to this – being familiar with fishing tide chart interpretation can be your winning strategy.

 A common fallacy is that fishing during high tide is always better.
 It isn’t a sure thing.
 There are cases when fishing at low tide can yield impressive catches, despite initial reservations.
-Ultimately, understanding tides and your fishing tide pattern can save you from a fruitless trip.
+Ultimately, understanding tides and your fishing tide pattern can save you from a fruitless trip on boats or surf.

 How Outgoing Tides Affect Fishing at Low Tide